How To Make Customers Join Your Loyalty Program – 13 Tactics

-Make your rewards appealing.
+10. Make your rewards appealing

-MAC, a cosmetics brand, offers exclusive events (make-up sessions, masterclasses, outings) as a perk in their loyalty program.
+MAC, a cosmetics brand, offers exclusive events (make-up sessions, masterclasses, outings) as a perk in their loyalty club.
 It fits their audience who are mostly people interested in professional make-up.
 This kind of bonus might be cheaper than only giving away discounts and it is more beneficial for the users.
 It also helps MAC to promote more products to customers during the events.
 Win-win!

-Offer bonus points
+12. Offer bonus points